Campbell

 Notable People Named Campbell

-Campbell Newman - Campbell Kevin Thomas Newman is an Australian former politician who served as the 38th Premier of Queensland and the 15th Lord Mayor of Brisbane.
+Campbell Newman - Campbell Kevin Thomas Newman is an Australian former politician who served as the 38th Premier of Queensland and previously as the Lord Mayor of Brisbane.

-Campbell Harvey - Campbell Russell "Cam" Harvey is a Canadian economist known for his work on asset allocation and investment management, currently holding the J. Paul Sticht Professor of International Business position at Duke University's Fuqua School of Business.
+Campbell Harvey - Campbell "Cam" Harvey is a Canadian economist famous for his research on asset allocation and distinguishing luck from skill in investment management, and he is a professor at Duke University.

 Miriam Johnson